History of Kawhi Leonard in Timeline

 June 2019: Filed Lawsuit Against Nike

-In June 2019, Kawhi Leonard filed a federal lawsuit against Nike, alleging that Nike copyrighted Leonard's "Klaw" logo without his consent.
+In June 2019, Leonard filed a federal lawsuit against Nike, alleging that Nike copyrighted Leonard's "Klaw" logo without his consent.

-July 10, 2019: Leonard signs with Los Angeles Clippers
+July 10, 2019: Leonard Signs with Los Angeles Clippers

 July 2019: Signed with Los Angeles Clippers